shreya888/Daily-Code-Diary/Day 5 - 27th Mar/Exception Handling.md

 ## Syntax and Usage of Exception Handling Constructs
 Python's exception handling mechanism revolves around four main keywords:
 1. **try**: The `try` block is used to wrap the code that may raise an exception.
 If an exception occurs within the `try` block, Python looks for an appropriate `except` block to handle it.
 2. **except**: The `except` block catches and handles exceptions raised within the corresponding `try` block.
 It allows developers to specify how to handle specific types of exceptions or generic exceptions.
+Code can have as many exception blocks as needed.
 3. **else (optional)**: The `else` block is executed if no exceptions occur within the `try` block.
 It is typically used to execute code that should run only if the `try` block completes successfully.
 4. **finally (optional)**: The `finally` block is executed regardless of whether an exception occurs in the `try` block.
 It is executed as the last task before the try statement completes.
 It is commonly used for cleanup operations, such as closing files or releasing resources.
 ```python